-1R17 751 million (2022: R16 641 million) of the bonds are listed on the Bond Exchange of South Africa.
+R17 751 million (2022: R16 641 million) of the bonds are listed on the Bond Exchange of South Africa.
+Includes interest accrued.

 The Maximum exposure to credit risk in relation to the financial guarantee contracts issued amounts to R47 886 million (2022: R44 777 million).
 This is the drawn down balance of the borrowings to which the Company stands as a guarantor for.
 Refer to Note 28 for further details on the financial guarantees.